 Impingement is defined as the entrapment of all life stages of fish and shellfish on the outer part of an intake structure or against a screening device during periods of intake water withdrawal.3 It long has been recognized that impingement is related to water velocities in the vicinity of the intake structure4.
-In particular, it is well-established that fish can escape intake structures if their ability to swim away from the structure is not overwhelmed by the velocities at the structure must be uniform enough so that the fish's ability to navigate is not compromised.
+In particular, it is well-established that fish can escape intake structures if their ability to swim away from the structure is not overwhelmed by the velocities at the structure 5.
+The fish also must be able to detect the structure, and the flow field at and near the structure must be uniform enough so that the fish's ability to navigate is not compromised.
 All other things being equal, when intake flow at an intake structure is relatively low compared to the design capacity of the structure, intake velocities correspondingly will be relatively low.
 Thus, reducing flow at a given intake structure is an effective means by which to reduce velocities and the potential for impingement.

 These principles are reported in the scientific literature, and have supported national standards proposed by the United States Environmental Protection Agency ("EPA").
-EPA explains that the impingement of organisms is governed by the combination of three primary factors-flow, intake velocity, and fish swim speed.
-Consistent with EPA's guidance, each of these factors is relevant in estimating the Project's projected impingement.
+EPA explains that the impingement of organisms is governed by the combination of three primary factors-flow, intake velocity, and fish swim speed.6 Consistent with EPA's guidance, each of these factors is relevant in estimating the Project's projected impingement.
 California agencies also recognize the relationship between intake velocity and flow, on the one hand, and the potential for impingement, on the other.